 What do you do?
 This is a big question for people, and you will not be the first nor the last to have this dilemma.

-We have sold many houses where the owners were in this dilemma and there are solutions.
-You have a few options here and I will go through the relevant options and what they mean for you.
+We have sold many houses around the Romford area where the owners were in this situation, and there are solutions.
+You have a few options and I will go through those that are relevant, and what they mean for you.

 Sell your existing home

-A new homes group will not usually accept your offer and take the property off of the market until they know that your home is sold subject to contract, the issue here is it could be more than a year away until you actually move into your new place.
+A new homes developer will not usually accept your offer and take the property off the market until they know that your home is sold subject to contract, the issue here is it could be more than a year away until you actually move into your new place.

 Selling your existing property is an option, but just make sure that the estate agents that are selling your home are completely aware of the situation at hand.

-We have done this a few times and been open and honest with the viewers before a sale.
-We would tell prospective buyers that our owners can exchange but cannot complete until a much later date when their new build is finished.
+We have done this a few times and been open and honest with prospective buyers before a sale.
+We would tell them that our owners can exchange but cannot complete until a much later date when their new build home is finished.
 This way the buyers have an option and you have been upfront about the situation, therefore, no deception has taken place and your conscience is clear moving forward.

 In my experience, some buyers will not like this and therefore not hold out for you, but many first-time or unincumbered buyers will not mind if they know an approximate timeline.